flatironinstitute/sciware/15_IntroGithub/day1.md

 ## git

-*the stupid content tracker*: a distributed version-control system
+*"the stupid content tracker"*: a distributed version-control system

 * a command-line tool
 * released in 2005 by Linus Torvalds for developing Linux, as an alternative to older tools (CVS, svn)